 Sled dogs can travel up to around 100 miles (160 kilometers) per day, but they aren't particularly fast.
 While the dogs will carry you around 5 to 12 miles per hour (8 to 16 kilometers per hour), you can zip along on a snowmobile at speeds comparable to cars.
 Although some areas require you to go slower on snowmobiles, many models can exceed speeds of 90 miles per hour (144 kilometers per hour).
 Nevertheless, centuries of sled dog use in the Alaskan wilderness has proven that with the proper control, slow and steady can win the race.

-For more detailed information about sled dogs and wilderness survival, peruse the links on the next page.
+For more detailed information about sled dogs and wilderness survival, peruse the links below.